Up Coming Important Dates

 The County Treasurer mails out the property tax bills and receives payment for not only the property taxes but also for all other miscellaneous county receipts.

 The Treasurer's Office also collects all fees imposed by the county.
 The County Treasurer does not determine the assessed valuation, the tax rate, or the amount of the taxes due.
-Warrants are processed through the county's fiscal office but they must be cleared though the Treasurer's Office for payment.
-The Treasurer and the fiscal office must work together because the county's budget is dependent upon the amount of monies collected by the Treasurer.
+The Treasurer and the finance office must work together because the county's budget is dependent upon the

 If a property is delinquent for 3 years, it is placed on a Delinquency List that is sent to the State of New Mexico, Property Tax Division, in July of each year.